Differentiation of the Wright functions with respect to parameters and other results: Conclusions

 Parameters of the Wright functions were treated as variables and derivatives with respect to them were derived and discussed.
 These derivatives are expressible in terms of infinite power series with quotients of digamma and gamma functions in their coefficients.
 The functional form of these series resembles those which were derived for the Mittag-Leffler functions.
 Only in few cases, it was possible to obtain the sums of these series in a closed form.
 The differentiation operation when the Wright functions are treated as the generalized Bessel functions leads to the Bessel functions and their derivatives with respect to the order.
 Simple operations with the Laplace transforms of the Wright functions of the first kind give explicit forms of the Mittag-Leffler functions.
 Applying the shifted Dirac delta function, permits to derive functional limits by using the Laplace transforms of the Wright functions

-Finally we would like to draw attention of the interested readers to the recent contributions where Wright functions are discussed: in particular [21], [22] for some applications in fractional differential equations of the Wright functions of the first and second kind, respectively. and [23] for asymptotics of Wright functions of the second kind.
+Finally we would like to draw attention of the interested readers to the recent papers [23], [24], [25] where some noteworthy applications of the Wright functions of the first and of the second kind are discussed. { Relevant applications can be expected in the field of special functions in fractional calculus for which we address the interested readers to its extensive literature, see e.g. the papers [26]-[32].}

 \textbf{}

 \textbf{Acknowledgements}